 - In some aspects, the Laundryverse is even more horrible as the standard Lovecraft universe, because the repercussions are discussed, and presented, in great detail: for example, instead of saying how a group of sufficiently determined madmen can very well unleash something capable of destroying the entire universe, The Atrocity Archives features a visit to the dying remnants of a parallel universe where the Nazis succeeded at doing exactly this.

-- And yet, while some people do go gibbering mad from witnessing the sheer frailty of humanity compared to these forces, the only reason the world has held together so far is humanity's own actions.
+- And yet, while some people do go gibbering mad from witnessing the sheer frailty of humanity compared to these horses, the only reason the world has held together so far is humanity's own actions.
 Many countries have secret agencies to counter supernatural threats, one of them being the titular Laundry.
 No matter the threat, it usually drives the protagonists to greater determination and ingenuity in holding the line, instead of madness and despair (and, of course, the little detail that said determination tends to win them at least temporary victories).